MY SON’S MYSTERY ILLNESS

 “If you and your husband are praying people, I advise you to do so.
 He’ll likely not live through the night.”

-My son’s medical mystery baffled the finest specialist in the Washington, D.C. area.
+My son’s mystery illness baffled the finest specialist in the Washington, D.C. area.
 It began when he was ten years old.
 Contracting a wicked case of the chicken pox, internally and externally, raging fevers thwarted his school attendance for the entire first month of fourth grade.
 My once healthy little boy who delighted in scholarly achievements, missed an average of fifty days of school due to debilitating symptoms.
 This continued annually for six years.

 First, his chronic cough, sore throats, and fatigue were blamed on allergies.
 Yet allergy shots did little to combat his failing health.
 Antibiotics and steroids were routinely prescribed for chronic bronchitis and sinus infections.
 When his fair skin turned bronze, it was characterized as a drug-induced skin pigmentation.

 At age twelve, a high fever, swollen glands, and an enlarged liver led to a diagnosis of mononucleosis even though a blood test was negative.
 At that point, I insisted on stopping his allergy injections, suspicious that something else was terribly wrong.
 What was this mystery illness?

 A violinist from age five, Billy or ‘B’ as we often called him, was accepted in the honors orchestra program in sixth grade.
 Mid-year, he had no choice but to quit when his fingertips became raw and bled constantly.
 Due to his absences in middle school, several teachers and the principal suggested counseling, believing he was faking illness.
 My husband, Jim, wondered if our son was falling into a pattern of laziness.

 After my son was being ruthlessly bullied, we met with the principal of his middle school.
-Despite the bruises on B’s face and two witnesses seeing the perpetrators attack him, the principal actually grinned and said he looked like a target carrying his violin case in the hallway.
+Despite the bruises on B’s face and two witnesses seeing the perpetrators attack him, the principal actually grinned.
+Then he said our son looked like a target carrying his violin case in the hallway.
 His remedy to thwart Bill’s daily beatings was peer mediation.
 Most outrageous, he thought we should buy him a second violin; one for home and one for the music room.
 Livid, Jim and I felt the only way to keep him safe was to transfer him to a private school.
 Yet that expense became a source of contention in our marriage as Bill’s fatigue and vague symptoms increased his absences from school.
 Jim often asked, “So now we’re spending money to have him hang out at home?”

-The responsibilities of managing my husband’s dental practice paled in comparison to the full time work oof dealing with unsympathetic teachers and administrators.
+The responsibilities of managing my husband’s dental practice paled in comparison to the full time work of dealing with unsympathetic teachers and administrators.
 Constant doctor’s appointments took my time away from the front desk, disrupting the business.
 Insurance issues resulted in hours on the telephone.
 I began to investigate B’s symptoms, even having our well water checked for bacteria.

 Our two older children, my step-kids, who lived with us found the attention their half-brother required frustrating.
 They began acting out.